parthsinghal09/Vector-Space-Retrieval-Model-COL764/README.md

 # Vector-Space-Retrieval(VSM)-Model
+This Vector Space Retrieval Model has been implemented for evaluation of the algorithm over small-sized benchmark document collection from TREC, which has been preprocessed by NLTK/StanfordNLP.
+The small scale dataset also contains a portion of the TREC topics (i.e., queries) and their judgements (i.e., qrels) on these documents.

 All the three codes(invidx_cons.py, printdict.py and vecsearch.py) make use of the following basic python libraries/packages - os, string, math, pickle and xml.etree.ElementTree

+# Usage
-The programs are to be executed in the following order - invidx_cons.py --> printdict.py --> vecsearch.py
+The programs are to be executed in the following order - invidx_cons.py --> vecsearch.py.
+The prindict.py file prints the inverted index dictionary in a human readable format
+- invidx.py => python invidx.py => provide 1st input as path to document collection folder (eg:- data/TaggedTrainingAP/) => provide 2nd input as the name of the index file
+- vecsearch.py => python vecsearch.py => provide 1st input as the query file (eg:- data/topics.51-100) => provide 2nd input as the cut off k value => provide 3rd input as name of the result file => provide 4th input as the index file obtained from invidx.py => provide 5th input as the dict file obtained from invidx.py
+- printdict.py => python printdict.py => provide 1st input as the dict file obtained from invidx.py

-invidx.py
+# invidx.py
 - python program with the help of which inverted index files are generated
 - it outputs two binary files
   1.) indexfile.dict - contains a dictionary with keys as uniques words present in all the documents and values as list containing the document IDs of the documents in which the key is present